timmyred456/Helix/README.md

   Helix is made in python, not sure if it counts as a programing language, And only uses numbers and symbols, no letters required!

-  It can read code about as fast as python, has a debug mode ( if you can even call it that ) inside the python file, its a variable cause this was made awhile back, and is prone to breaking mostly just putting up all the old changes i forgot to commit, might come back to it with my new found programming skills!
+  It can read code a bit slower than python, has a debug mode ( if you can even call it that ) inside the python file, its a variable cause this was made awhile back, and is prone to breaking mostly just putting up all the old changes i forgot to commit, might come back to it with my new found programming skills!